| Melbourne — loading...

 Sydney Road — The Main Street

 Sydney Road is Brunswick’s heart, spine, and circulatory system all at once.
-It runs north-south for roughly three kilometres, from the Brunswick Road intersection down to the city end near Park Street.
+It runs north-south for roughly three kilometres, from Moreland Road down to the city end near Park Street.
 This is where the action concentrates: pubs, bars, restaurants, vintage shops, Middle Eastern grocers, record stores, bookshops, and enough cafes to fuel a small army.

 The sweet spot for going out sits between Brunswick Road and Glenlyon Road — this 500-metre stretch holds The Retreat Hotel, The Bergy Seltzer, Cornish Arms, Brunswick Green, and a dozen other venues that make Friday night on Sydney Road one of Melbourne’s best strips.
 Further north, towards Moreland Road, the road gets quieter and more residential — still interesting, but less dense.

-Transport: The 19 tram runs down Sydney Road to the CBD (30 minutes to Elizabeth Street).
-The Upfield train line has stations at Anstey and Brunswick.
+Transport: Tram 19 runs down Sydney Road to the CBD (25-30 minutes to Elizabeth Street).
+The Upfield train line has stations at Jewell, Brunswick, and Anstey.

 Lygon Street (Brunswick East) — The Italian Quarter

 The northern end of Lygon Street, stretching from Brunswick into Brunswick East, is Melbourne’s second Italian strip after the Carlton original.
-400 Gradi, Bar Idda, and a string of Italian cafés and delis line the street, alongside newer arrivals like Rumi (Middle Eastern) and Padre Coffee (roastery-café).
+400 Gradi, Bar Idda, and a string of Italian cafes and delis line the street, alongside newer arrivals like Rumi (Middle Eastern) and Padre Coffee (roastery-cafe).
+Tram 1 runs along Lygon Street.

 Lygon Street Brunswick East is more relaxed than Sydney Road — wider footpaths, less traffic, more space between venues.
-It’s where you go for a sit-down dinner rather than a pub crawl, and where the café scene rivals Sydney Road without the crowds.
+It is where you go for a sit-down dinner rather than a pub crawl, and where the cafe scene rivals Sydney Road without the crowds.

 The Key Neighbourhoods Within Brunswick